Joseph Giunta

 Joseph Giunta (1911–2001) was a Canadian painter whose career spanned over 70 years.
 He was born in Montreal and began painting at the age of 14.
 He studied the arts at the Monument National and at the École des Beaux-Arts de Montréal.
-Giunta also studied with Adrien Hebert in 1925, Johnny Johnston in 1930, as well as in Boston, France and Italy.
+Giunta also studied with Adrien Hébert in 1925, John Young Johnstone in 1930, as well as in Boston, France and Italy.

 Throughout his career, Giunta's style evolved into 4 major styles: